 AI-based digital stylists, which can give feedback on outfit choices or suggest alternatives, are also taking off.

-Currently available by invitation only, Amazon’s Echo Look is a “personal style assistant” that features a hands-free, voice-controlled camera for taking shareable pictures of your outfits (or for creating a personal lookbook, à la Clueless).
+Amazon’s Echo Look is a “personal style assistant” that features a hands-free, voice-controlled camera for taking shareable pictures of your outfits (or for creating a personal lookbook, à la Clueless).

 Digital style assistants aren’t new, but the Echo Look appears to be the first voice-controlled innovation in the space.
 Elsewhere, a number of fashion brands are putting chatbots to work as virtual stylists.